gmac/professional-javascript/part1_basics/intro_to_javascript.md

 4 / 2 // 2 (division)
 ```

-Note that problems arise when attempting to perform numeric operations on mixed datatypes, such as Strings and Numbers together.
+Note that problems arise when attempting to perform numeric operations on mixed data types, such as Strings and Numbers together.
 For example:

 ```javascript
 23 + "50" // "2350" (whoops, we got string concatenation!)
 ```

-In the above example, math could not be performed on Number and a String data, so both values were converted to strings and concatenated.
-To address this, JavaScript provides some built-in methods for parsing strings into proper numeric formats:
+In the above example, math could not be performed on Number and String data together, so both values were converted to strings and concatenated.
+To fix this, we'd use one of JavaScript's provided methods for parsing the string into a proper number:

 ```javascript
 // Parse a string into a numeric integer: